lsimons/caseum/docs/guides/stages.md

 6. **UI**:
    * There's no executable specification for UI.
    * If you have a large team working on a large software system that includes UI then you probably have dedicated UI designers.
 Let them maintain the UI views and link to it from your architecture documentation.

+## Beyond stage 3

+For very large systems of systems you may need to go beyond Caseum.

+### Platforms

+If you have many developer teams you may consider a platform team that focuses on providing a platform layer to the other developer teams.
+See the [guide on platforms](platforms.md) for how to use Caseum in that situation.

+### Formal (enterprise) standards

+If you are building very large systems you may consider a more formal architecture approach.
+Do not use Caseum to design space shuttles or nuclear power plants.